 As of January 2007, California law (Education Code Section 49452.8) now requires that a child entering kindergarten (or 1st grade if they did not attend kindergarten) have an oral health (dental) assessment by May 31 of their kindergarten school year.
 The law specifies that the assessment must be performed by a licensed dentist or other licensed or registered dental health professional.
-Oral health assessments that have happened within the 12 months before your child enters school also meet this requirement.
-Click here to access the Oral Health Assessment form, or contact the school health office.
+Oral health assessments that have happened within the 12 months before your child enters school also meets this requirement.
+Download the forms below or contact the nurse or health aide for more information.

 To protect the health of children, California law requires a physical health examination to be completed sometime during the 18 months prior to entering first grade.
 This requirement is often referred to as the CHDP physical (Child Health & Disability Prevention).